 Description: This program is designed to provide annual incremental improvements to the water distribution system to ensure its continued viability and integrity.
-Annual projects may include the following: addition and replacement of fire hydrants, replacement of small sections of pipe, new or replacement valves and looping, or well and pumping station improvements.
+Annual projects may include the following: addition and replacement of fire hydrants, replacement of small sections of pipe, new or replacement valves and looping, well and pumping station improvements and the installation of service meters.

 Justification: Over the past two decades, maintenance activity for the water system has consisted primarily of leak repairs and service repairs or replacement.
 To ensure the continued performance of the system, it is necessary to replace key components as they wear out.
-These small projects for pipe replacement are beyond the current staff resources and much more efficiently performed by outside contractors.
-Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" stortz fittings.
+These small projects for pipe replacement are beyond the current staff resources and may be much more efficiently performed by outside contractors.
+State Law now requires service meters.
+In 2008 Mason County will begin installation of service meters on existing services.
+Finally, several of the fire hydrants on this system are in need of replacement and many need modifications to accommodate 4" storz fittings.